+the DCC’s best estimate of the likely lead time it would require to implement the Modification Proposal if it were approved; and

 the DCC’s best estimate of the likely implementation and operating costs associated with the changes that would be required to DCC Systems if the Modification Proposal were to be approved, and any consequential impact on the Charges.

-Within 5 Working Days (unless otherwise agreed with the Working Group) after receiving notice from the Working Group of the requirement for a DCC Assessment, the DCC shall confirm if there is any additional information it reasonably needs (and shall provide a description of such required additional information) to complete the DCC Assessment or shall otherwise confirm that the request for a DCC Assessment has been accepted.
-The Code Administrator, within 5 Working Days (unless otherwise agreed with the Working Group), shall provide any information so requested (where it has such information), or shall otherwise co-ordinate efforts to obtain such information from the Working Group
+Within 5 Working Days (unless otherwise agreed with the Panel) after receiving notice from the Code Administrator of the requirement for a DCC Impact Assessment, the DCC shall confirm if there is any additional information it reasonably needs (and shall provide a description of such required additional information) to complete the DCC Impact Assessment, or shall otherwise confirm that the request for a DCC Impact Assessment has been accepted.
+The Code Administrator, within 5 Working Days (unless otherwise agreed with the Panel), shall provide any information so requested (where it has such information), or shall otherwise co-ordinate efforts to obtain such information from the Working Group.

-Where additional information is requested in accordance with Section D6.10 or this D6.10A, the DCC shall, within 5 Working Days after receiving such additional information, confirm if there is still more additional information it reasonably needs (and provide a description of such required additional information) to complete the DCC Assessment or shall otherwise confirm that the request for a DCC Assessment has been accepted.
+Where additional information is requested in accordance with Section D5.9 or this D5.10, the DCC shall, within 5 Working Days after receiving such additional information, confirm if there is still more additional information it reasonably needs (and provide a description of such required additional information) to complete the DCC Impact Assessment, or shall otherwise confirm that the request for a DCC Impact Assessment has been accepted.

-The DCC shall complete each DCC Assessment and present it to the Code Administrator within 15 Working Days (for DCC Preliminary Assessments) or 40 Working Days (for DCC Impact Assessments) measured in each case from acceptance by the DCC under Section D6.10 or D6.10A; subject to amendments to the timetable made by the Panel under Section D3.11 (Timetable) or agreed by the relevant Working Group in accordance with Section D6.10C.
+The DCC shall complete each DCC Impact Assessment and present it to the Code Administrator within 25 Working Days (for DCC Preliminary Impact Assessments) or 40 Working Days (for DCC Full Impact Assessments) measured in each case from acceptance by the DCC under Section D5.9 or D5.10, subject to amendments to the timetable made by the Panel under Section D4.13 (Timetable) or agreed in accordance with Section D5.12.

-Where the DCC considers at any time that it will not be able to complete a DCC Assessment within the time period required by Section D6.10B, the DCC may apply to the relevant Working Group to request an amendment to the DCC Assessment timescales.
-The DCC shall provide the Working Group with reasons in respect of any such request, and shall propose a revised timescale for delivery with an explanation of how it is to be achieved.
-Any such amendment proposed by the DCC shall only be effective if agreed by the Working Group.
-The Working Group may not agree an amendment which would require a deviation from the then current timetable applying to the Modification Proposal under Sections D3.10 and D3.11 (Timetable).
+Where after accepting a DCC Impact Assessment request under D5.9 or D5.10, the DCC considers at any time that it will not be able to complete that DCC Impact Assessment within the time period required by Section D5.11, the DCC may apply to the Code Administrator for a time extension to complete the DCC Impact Assessment.
+The DCC shall provide the Code Administrator with the reasons in respect of any such request, and shall propose a revised timescale for delivery with an explanation of how it is to be achieved.

-Where the DCC wishes to amend a DCC Assessment timescale which requires a deviation from the then current timetable applying to the Modification Proposal under Sections D3.10 and D3.11 (Timetable) or where the relevant Working Group does not agree to an amendment under Section D6.10C, then the DCC may apply to the Panel to request an amendment to the DCC Assessment timescale in accordance with Section D3.11 (Timetable).
-The DCC shall give reasons in respect of any such request, which must also be notified to the Working Group so that members of the Working Group can also make submissions to the Panel if they wish to do so.
+Following a request from the DCC for a time extension to complete a DCC Impact Assessment:

+the Code Administrator shall, within 1 Working Day of receiving the DCC’s request, determine whether to approve or reject the request, and will inform the Panel of its decision; and

+the Panel may, at its next meeting, determine whether to reverse the decision of the Code Administrator.

-Prior to requesting a DCC Impact Assessment, the Working Group shall refer the Modification Proposal to the Change Board for it to determine whether a DCC Impact Assessment should be requested.
-The Working Group shall not request a DCC Impact Assessment unless the Change Board has determined, following a vote as referred to in Section D8.14A, that it shall be requested.
+Prior to requesting a DCC Full Impact Assessment, the Code Administrator shall refer the Modification Proposal to the Panel for it to determine whether a DCC Full Impact Assessment should be requested.
+The Working Group shall not request a DCC Full Impact Assessment unless the Panel has determined that it shall be requested.
+Where the Panel determines that a DCC Full Impact Assessment should not be requested, the Panel shall specify the further work it believes is required in order for it to reconsider whether a DCC Full Impact Assessment should be requested.